ShathaAlshalawi/Gallstone_project/README.md

 whether a person is at risk of developing gallstones.

 Gallstones are a widespread health issue that can cause severe abdominal pain and other complications if not detected early.
-By analyzing medical attributes such as age, weight, cholesterol, and lifestyle factors, our goal is to:
+By analyzing medical attributes such as age, weight, cholesterol, and lifestyle factors, **our goal is to**:

 - **Support Early Detection**: Provide insights that could assist doctors in recognizing patients at higher risk.